Emrys-Merlin/comp-stat-geyser/README.md

 I tried to build a framework in order to find good predictive models for the 'Old Faithful Geyser'.
-Therefore I introduced a skew cost function to account for the asymmetry in the problem (it is worse, if someone misses an eruption than if the has to wait a little bit).
-With this I had to work out some fit routines as the standard regression tools do onlye suppert the standard, quadratic cost function.
+Therefore I introduced a skew cost function to account for the asymmetry in the problem (it is worse, if someone misses an eruption than if the person has to wait a little bit).
+With this I had to work out some fit routines as the standard regression tools do onlye support the standard, quadratic cost function.
 In the end I tried to measure the predictive capabilities of my prediction candidates.

+The whole analysis was performed in `R`.
+The results can be found in [./Geyser-Analysis.pdf](./Geyser-Analysis.pdf).